-The current path is bisected every 60 feet sets of cables that jut out a foot and a half.
-They narrow the effective path width to 7 foot with a stationary crash hazard every three seconds.
+The current path is bisected every 60 feet with sets of cables that jut out a foot and a half.
+They narrow the effective path width to 7 foot, creating a stationary crash hazard every three seconds.
 This will not change under the PA’s plan.

 That the thousands of who daily bike across the GWB don’t report more crashes speaks to their skill as cyclists, not safe design.
 Injuries will rise with use and as the percentage of less experienced cyclists increases.

 Cyclists descend East River bridges at far greater speeds, but those facilities are considered safe at 11-14 feet across.